A Smashed Burger

 Stack this sucker on a toasted bun with a good smear of the sauce and whatever other toppings you want and you’re in business!

 This post isn’t sponsored by Smashburger or anything.
-In fact, they might dislike the fact that I just showed you how to make their burgers at home, but if you drive by one it’s worth checking out.
+In fact, they might dislike the fact that I just showed you how to make Homemade Smash Burgers, but if you drive by one it’s worth checking out.
 They make really tasty burgers (and try their fries with rosemary).

 But, if you’re feeling frisky and have a large skillet, this is totally a doable way to make a really delicious burger.